SenseLogic/GLIMPSE/README.md

 ## Description

-This plugin renders image and video links with a customizable height.
+This plugin renders image and video links with a customizable maximum height.

 The following link formats are supported :
 *   `[title](path/to/file.ext)`